-B. Subject to the need for orderly scheduling and any emergency needs, and upon thirty (30) days advance written notice, the Employer agrees to release from work without loss of pay Union officials and representatives in order to attend bargaining sessions, membership meetings, executive board meetings, state conventions, national conventions, seminars, conferences or symposiums.
-It is provided, however, that this shall be limited to a maximum of 2640 hours annually.
+B. Subject to the need for orderly scheduling and any emergency needs, and upon thirty (30) days advance written notice, the Employer agrees to release from work without loss of pay Union officials and representatives in order to attend bargaining sessions, membership meetings, executive board meetings, state conventions, national conventions, memorials, funeral services, seminars, conferences or symposiums.
+It is provided, however, that this shall be limited to a maximum of 2640 hours annually; effective January 1, 2014, 2700 hours annually, of which 300 or fewer hours may be carried over to the following year.